 COMPUTER STUDIES 10

-This introductory course is open to grade 9 or 10 students interested in computers.
-Students will learn to use a variety of skills and computer applications, including; Video Game design and creation, Flash Animation, Programming, Photo Editing, Video Editing and much more.
-Much of the course centers on using computers to enhance the ability to access and present information.
+This exciting introductory course is open to grade 9 or 10 students interested in computers.
+You do not need to be a computer whiz to take this course.
+Students will learn to use a variety of skills and computer applications, including Video Game design and creation, Augmented Reality, Programming, Photo Editing, Video Editing and much more.
+Much of the course centers on using computers to enhance the ability to access and share information.
+Highlights from this course include:

 COMPUTER INFORMATION SYSTEMS 11

-The emphasis of the course is computer literacy, the effective use of the computer and the development of problem-solving techniques.
-The curriculum is divided into four main components: programming, electronic communications and presentation using multimedia tools.
-Among the major units will be the construction of an Internet web page using HTML and CSS programming.
+The emphasis of this project-based course is computer literacy, the effective use of the computer and the development of problem-solving techniques.
+The curriculum is divided into these main components: programming, electronic communications and formatting using multimedia tools.
+Students will have the opportunity to explore topics such as augmented reality, robotics, filmmaking, circuitry, and 3D modelling.
+Highlights from this course include:

 COMPUTER INFORMATION SYSTEMS 12